zdu-strong/Technical_Backup_China/capacitor/README.md

 ### `npm run make`

-Opens the native project workspace in the specified native IDE (Xcode for iOS, Android Studio for Android).<br/>
+This command will build the native project to create a signed AAB, APK or IPA file.
+Build options can be specified on the command line or in your Capacitor Configuration File.

 ## Install new dependencies